 While fresh food is a good choice as they do not have added salt, sugar, or preservatives, it can sometimes be more convenient to choose packaged foods.

-Looking at the nutritional information panel and comparing foods by using the per 100g column. – Each product varies in serving sizes so comparing them would be difficult.
+When you look at the nutritional information panel, compare foods using the per 100g column.
+Products vary in serving sizes so comparing them would be difficult.

-Working out how many kilojoules or a nutrient you get from a food, use the per serve column.
+When working out how many kilojoules or a nutrient you get from a food, use the per serve column

-Checking your portion size is the same, what they call a serve may be different to what you eat.
+Check your portion size is the same, what they call a serve may be different to what you eat

-Using the label to compare similar products; do not compare yoghurt and biscuits.
+Use the label to compare similar products; do not compare yoghurt and biscuits

-Reading if something is listed in the first 3 ingredients, it will have a large amount of that product.
-If fat, sugar, or salt is listed in the first 3 ingredients consider looking for a different project.
+If something is listed in the first 3 ingredients, it will have a large amount of that product.
+If fat, sugar, or salt is listed in the first 3 ingredients consider looking for a different product

 When looking at the ingredients list, be aware that some ingredients go by other names such as: